frioux/blog/content/posts/ai-in-2026-and-beyond.md

 Just a couple more stories, these are not mine but coworkers did this earlier this year.

-One was suffering with a decades old Java codebase, regularly bumping into problems, and theorized that an LLM could rewrite the whole thing in Go and give us a clean slate.
+One was suffering with a decade old Java codebase, regularly bumping into problems, and theorized that an LLM could rewrite the whole thing in Go and give us a clean slate.
 He did that, had the Go version run in parallel with the legacy version.
 Whenever results differed, he had the AI figure out why,